AusClimateService/npcp/reports/phase1/phase1_report.md

     <img src="figures/WSDI-bias_task-xvalidation_CSIRO-ACCESS-ESM1-5_BOM-BARPA-R.png" width=100% height=100%>
     <br>
     <em>
-      Figure 6: Bias in the WSDI (relative to the AGCD dataset) for the "cross validation" assessment task.
+      Figure 7: Bias in the WSDI (relative to the AGCD dataset) for the "cross validation" assessment task.
-      Results are shown for a GCM (top left),
-      RCM forced by that GCM (bottom left), and various bias correction methods applied to those GCM (top row, columns to the right) and RCM (middle and bottom rows, columns to the right) data.
+      Results are shown for the ACCESS-ESM1-5 GCM (top left), the BOM-BARPA-R RCM forced by that GCM (bottom left), and various bias correction methods applied to those GCM (top row, columns to the right) and RCM (middle and bottom rows, columns to the right) data.
       A reference case where the AGCD training data (1960-1989)